tomzyzhu/Home-Security-Identifier-Java/README.md

 Here is an example post button click.
 ![alt text](https://github.com/tomzyzhu/Home-Security-Identifier-Java/blob/master/How%20to%20Images/6.PNG "Image 6")

-The more notable output comes from the JSON blurb, which is the query from the trained AI on IBM Watson.
+Although there is a pseudo-text box that "simulates" the not functional Twilio text function, the more notable output comes from the JSON blurb in the console which is the query from the trained AI on IBM Watson.
 ### Example JSON Queries:
 Below is a query with no classes (Note: This only happens if the image recognition software has a confidence below a certain threshold for all classes.
 The default value I've left the threshold at is 0.60)
 ```